snaplet/examples/seed/supabase-twitter-clone/README.md

 // Generate 10 tweets with valid avatar URLs await seed.tweets(x => x(10))
 ```

+We can now re-run our script with `DRY=0 npx tsx seed.mts`.

 Refreshing our page should now display the seeded tweet data correctly.